tmdangudacity/CarND-Semantic-Segmentation/README.md

 The tests were run with Udacity GPU workspace.

-The best results were obtained by running the FCN with the following hyperparameters:
+The best results were obtained by training the FCN with the following hyperparameters:

 Epochs: 48